Biden avoids a handshake with Saudi crown prince, but fist bump doesn't go over well

 #SaudiUSSummit#SPAGOV pic.twitter.com/LuOVXbcsZj

+Biden added that bin Salman denied responsibility for the killing, but the president said he emphasized that he thought the Saudi crown prince was responsible.

+The press conference, announced at the last minute by the White House, came after a day of unusually restricted press access to Biden.

-Biden's greeting happened outside of the presence of U.S. media traveling with Biden.
-But the kingdom's state media captured video of the greeting, and the Saudi Arabian government was quick to distribute images of it across social media platforms.
+The fist bump greeting took place outside of the presence of U.S. media traveling with Biden.
+(The kingdom's state media captured video of the greeting, and the Saudi Arabian government was quick to distribute images of it across social media platforms.)

-Biden met with bin Salman and other Saudi officials for three hours.

 Both men both spoke during the brief window that the press was allowed into the room at the beginning of their meeting, but reporters in the room were not able to hear either man's remarks.
 And unlike when Biden meets with foreign leaders in most other settings, television and radio reporters were not allowed to carry boom microphones into the meeting to better pick up the audio.